Design a gathering

 Sometimes it does.
 Sometimes it doesn't quite, and we can't say why, and there's no time to work it out before the next one.

-This sprint names the things that feel like second nature and gives them structure.
+This sprint names the things that feel like magic

 So belonging and connection are no longer things you hope for.